Social media use in African politics: Extremist organizations

 Social media is easily accessible and created by user-based content.
 Therefore, marginalized groups are able to use social media to spread extremist ideas.
 For instance, Boko Haram created the Media Office of West Africa Province and perpetuated propaganda through Twitter and YouTube.
 Boko Haram's online propaganda campaign targets and persuades young dissuaded Nigerians to join their cause.
-It is important to note that social media has also been used against Boko Haram.
+Social media has also been used against Boko Haram.
 In April 2014, Boko Haram kidnapped 276 schoolgirls and an international campaign fought for their return through #BringBackOurGirls.
 Another extremist group, Al-Shabaab, has created an online presence through Twitter and YouTube.
 Through these social media networks, Al-Shabaab recruits new members to their extremist group through their propaganda which emphasizes the group's successes.
 Albeit their efforts, Al-Shabaab has not been very successful in coordinating their members but they are successful in financing their group.
 Furthermore, the Islamic State of Iraq and the Levant (ISIL) use social media to target and recruit individuals to their cause.
 ISIL's social media usage is more diverse compared to Boko Haram and Al-Shabaab; ISIL uses "Facebook, Twitter, YouTube, WhatsApp, Telegram, JustPaste.it, Kik and Ask.fm."
 Since ISIL's Twitter accounts kept getting shut down, ISIL uses Telegram and WhatsApp chat rooms to privately conduct meetings.
 Due to the spread of extremist ideology, Zhuravskaya et al. acknowledge social media's potential to be misused.